 12-III.F.
 HANDLING OF REQUESTS

-The PHA will respond by approving the transfer and putting the family on the transfer list, by denying the transfer, or by requiring more information or documentation from the family, such as documentation of domestic violence, dating violence, sexual assault, or stalking in accordance with section 16-VII.D of this ACOP.
+The Housing Authority of Danville will respond by approving the transfer and putting the family on the transfer list, by denying the transfer, or by requiring more information or documentation from the family, such as documentation of domestic violence, dating violence, sexual assault, stalking, or human trafficking in accordance with section 16-VII.D of this ACOP.

 12-IV.D.
 GOOD CAUSE FOR UNIT REFUSAL

-The family demonstrates to the PHA’s satisfaction that accepting the offer will place a family member’s life, health, or safety in jeopardy.
-The family should offer specific and compelling documentation such as restraining orders, other court orders, risk assessments related to witness protection from a law enforcement agency, or documentation of domestic violence, dating violence, or stalking in accordance with section 16-VII.D of this ACOP.
+The family demonstrates to the Housing Authority of Danville’s satisfaction that accepting the offer will place a family member’s life, health, or safety in jeopardy.
+The family should offer specific and compelling documentation such as restraining orders, other court orders, risk assessments related to witness protection from a law enforcement agency, or documentation of domestic violence, dating violence, stalking, or human trafficking in accordance with section 16-VII.D of this ACOP.
 Reasons offered must be specific to the family.
 Refusals due to location alone do not qualify for this good cause exemption.

 12-IV.F.
 REEXAMINATION POLICIES FOR TRANSFERS

-The reexamination date will be changed to the first of the month in which the transfer took place.
+The reexamination date will follow the policy as outlined in 9.I.C.

 Chapter 13